these countries have already approved it

 Uruguay

-The Uruguayan Ministry of Health, where more than 60% are already fully vaccinated against covid-19, confirmed that it will offer a third injection to all people who have received the Sinovac vaccine.
+The Uruguayan Ministry of Health confirmed that it will offer a third injection to all people who have received the Sinovac vaccine.
 The booster dose, which will be from Pfizer, will be administered at least 90 days after the second dose of the Chinese-derived vaccine.

 More countries with plans in place for the third dose